ngs-lang/ngs/doc/ngswhy.1.md

 # WHY NGS?

 NGS is optimized by design to perform easily typical systems administration tasks.
-The following tasks are common so NGS either has a syntax or features to make these tasks easy:
+For common tasks NGS has either a syntax or a set of features to make them easy:

 * Running external commands
 	* Facility for easier construction of command line arguments (the `Argv` facility)